ankurtiwari12/key_value_ocr/README.md

-# Invoice Field-Value Extraction using LayoutLMv3 and FATURA Dataset
+# Invoice Field-Value Extraction with LayoutLMv3 (FATURA Dataset, Label Indices)

-## Project Overview
+## Project Objective

-This project focuses on extracting structured field-value pairs from invoice images using the state-of-the-art multimodal transformer model **LayoutLMv3**.
-The goal is to automate invoice data extraction for fields like invoice number, vendor, date, total amount, tax, and address with high accuracy, leveraging both textual and spatial layout features of documents.

-### Key Points
+Extract field-value pairs from invoice images using the LayoutLMv3 transformer, focusing on direct field index labels (e.g., `"1"`, `"2"`, etc.)—no business field mapping—for out-of-the-box deployment or testing on unknown schemas.

-- **Model:** LayoutLMv3 (pretrained and fine-tuned for invoice field extraction)
+**Model:** LayoutLMv3
-- **Dataset:** FATURA (dataset link: [https://zenodo.org/records/8261508]) — a rich collection of 10,000+ invoices with detailed bounding box annotations and ground-truth key-value pairs
-- **Approach:** Convert original annotation format into BIO-tagged tokens aligned with OCR-extracted words, allowing token classification fine-tuning with LayoutLMv3
-- **Evaluation:** Token-level precision, recall, and F1 on held-out test data
+**Dataset:** FATURA [https://zenodo.org/records/8261508] (layoutlm_HF_format, with raw indices or default label names as tags)
+**Use Case:** Benchmarking extraction with integer-label fields, or where explicit field-names are unknown/unmapped.

 ---